Leo Petrossian, Chief Executive Officer

 Lauren Sheehan, Director of Product

-Lauren Sheehan is the current Clinical Product Manager with Neurolutions, Inc. and has been in industry roles for the last four years.
+Lauren Sheehan is the current Director of Product with Neurolutions, Inc. and has been in industry roles for the last four years.
 Lauren has held clinical roles in outpatient neuro-rehabilitation for over a decade as well as administrative roles in clinic management.
 She is a founding member of the American Congress of Rehab Medicine's Clinical Managers Task Force, supporting clinicians in industry roles in rehab-ilitation medicine.
 Lauren also serves as the Productive Aging Special Interest Section Technology Coordinator for the American Occupational Therapy Association.
 Lauren is an Adjunct Faculty Member at Samuel Merritt University in Oakland, CA. Lauren is also the co-founder of the Rehab Tech Summit, an online conference and community that aims to bring together industry professionals and rehabilitation clinicians, researchers and entrepreneurs to share information and ideas in the rehabilitation technology space.

 Tim Proulx, Director of Engineering